bearmentor-community/ideabyte-frontend/README.md

 create-react-app .
 ```

+- Make sure the React app setup is done.
 - Change the `title` in `index.html`
 - Delete all unnecessary contents and components
 - Start your React server